 8. More likely to go through life assuming we are more wrong than right, generating humility.

 And so on.
 In conclusion, we should say “I am confident that x,” and when we say this, if meaningful, we say:

 “I have reason to believe x (about y), that x is a fact that is at least part of the truth (of y) — a truth of the truth.
 This is because methodology and epistemology, x has been justified, and hence it is rational for me to believe in x, and hence to feel about x that I can stop thinking about it — that I can rely on the premise “x is true” and let myself be vulnerable “toward” it precisely because I feel safe — and yet at the same time I must always be aware of the possibility that “x is false” — a possibility implied by the word “confident” more so than “certain.”
-Without confidence, considering what Wittgenstein argues, I cannot function, and yet to function I must necessarily risk being “thoughtless” regarding what I should be philosophical.
+Without confidence, considering what Wittgenstein argued, I cannot function, and yet to function I must necessarily risk being “thoughtless” regarding what I should be philosophical.
 To live is to live in danger, but where there is danger, there can be life.”

 ¹In a sense, before facts, there is only “truth:” “truths” exist because of time, human finitude, and the process of factualization.
 Without consciousness, there would be only “what is the case” — truth.
 Being but not being(s), as Heidegger might say, and yet ironically considering his project, without being(s), “Being” would be something that couldn’t be meaningfully defined from “being(s)” (though true).

 ²Do note that “the fact of x” can be composed of countless “facts about x,” so when I say “it’s a fact that x is a cat,” I’m also saying “it’s a fact that cats have four legs, a tail, etc.” — hence, the plural term “facts” and the singular term “fact” can often blur together.
 As there are “truths of truth,” there are “facts of a fact,” but I don’t believe this point changes the overall meaning of this paper.